-The announcement of a new Patek Philippe grand complication chiming watch is a special occasion.
-They are rare and highly sought after.
+The announcement of the new chiming Patek Philippe ref.
+6301P is a special occasion.
+Sonnerie watches by Patek are rare and highly sought after.
 In fact, one – the Grandmaster Chime ref.
 6300-01/A, a movement that is a magnum opus of chiming complications in a small case, holds the world record as the most expensive watch ever made.

 There have been Patek minute repeaters before, the ref.
 3939 still stands out as the paragon of understated complications in both the tourbillon and repeater combination.
 The ref.
 5275P, from 2014, with jumping hours, minutes, and seconds also rings a bell (or gong)!